Palmipalooza/widgets/README.md

 ![picture](Accordion-Demo.png)

-Search Widget - text box for user input.
+SEARCH Widget - text box for user input.
 Pings wikipedia api and a list of titles and summaries.
 Search component keeps track of this piece of state with hooks.
+Reusable - Allows for user input in both search term and category dropdown.
+Component fires off api call if a user changes the search term, category, or both.

-Hooks Used: useState, useEffect
+Hooks Used: useState, useEffect useEffect used to make an api call every time a user presses a key

 Dropdown Widget